Life As a Transit and Intercity Bus Driver

 The states with the most job growth for Transit and Intercity Bus Driver are Georgia, Nevada, and Wyoming.
 Watch out if you plan on working in New Jersey, Wisconsin, or Maryland.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Transit and Intercity Bus Driver
+Transit and Intercity Bus Driver Average Salary

-The typical yearly salary for Transit and Intercity Bus Drivers is somewhere between $25,550 and $69,070.
+The salary for Transit and Intercity Bus Drivers ranges between about $25,550 and $69,070 a year.

 Transit and Intercity Bus Drivers who work in New York, Illinois, or Washington, make the highest salaries.